XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 ## Encoding-based countermeasure against SCA attacks
 Section 4.5.1.1 analyzes encoding-based countermeasures against SCA attacks on PRESENT implementations.
 The analysis is mostly on one instrucion - MOV.
 - _MOV_SNR_traces_ contains 10,000 traces for the computation of the MOV instruction.
 Each trace corresponds to one random input between 0 and 15.
+The input values are recorded in the file _bytes.txt_.
+This dataset is mainly used for finding the POI for protection.
+- _MOV_attack_traces_original_input_ contains 100,000 traces for the computation of the MOV instruction.
+Each trace corresponds to one random input between 0 and 15.
+The input values are recorded in the file _bytes.txt_.
+This dataset is used for performing attacks on unprotected implementation.
+- _MOV_profile_traces_ contains 10,000 traces for the computation of the MOV instruction.
+Each trace corresponds to one random input between 0 and 255.
+The input values are recorded in the file _bytes_long_bit.txt_.
+This dataset is used for profiling the leakage at the POI.
+- _MOV_protected_traces_ contains six folders, each corresponding to protected implementation with one particular code.
+This dataset is used for profiling the leakages in order to perform attacks on protected implementations.
+In every folder,
+  - there are 10,000 traces for the computation of the MOV instruction with encoded inputs;
+  - each trace in the folder corresponds to one random encoded input
+  - the input values are recorded in the file _bytes_encoded.txt_
+- _MOV_attack_traces_encoded_ contains six folders, each corresponding to protected implementation with one particular code.
+This dataset is used for performing attacks on protected implementations.
+In every folder,
+  - there are 100,000 traces for the computation of the MOV instruction with encoded inputs;
+  - each trace in the folder corresponds to one random encoded input
+  - the input values are recorded in the file _bytes.txt_
+-